 Set against this, the Handwerkskunst series is another way of perpetuating the traditional crafts.
 “Outperforming our already very high level of movement decoration by reviving traditional [techniques], or developing new finishing techniques, which accentuate the character of the respective model,” is how Anthony De Haas, Lange’s head of product development, describes Handwerkskunst.

-So far, out of the brand’s large catalogue of potential candidates for the Handwerkskunst treatment, Lange has unveiled only six models.
+So far, out of the brand’s large catalogue of potential candidates for the Handwerkskunst treatment, Lange has unveiled only eight models.
 Considering their success and repute among connoisseurs, there are more to come for sure.

 The birth of Handwerkskunst